(2020) Local SEO for Dentists: The Playbook for #1 Rankings

 If you don’t have a Google account yet, click ‘Create an account’ and follow the instructions to set one up.

-Start searching for your business name and address to see if you’re already listed in Google Maps.
+Start searching for your practice name and address to see if you’re already listed in Google Maps.

-If you find that your business is already listed in Google Maps, then it’ll appear in a drop-down below the search bar.
+If you find that your office is already listed in Google Maps, then it’ll appear in a drop-down below the search bar.